alexandrainst/danlp/docs/models/embeddings.md

 | wiki.da.wv | 0.5851 | 5.01% |
 | conll17.da.wv | 0.5243 | 5.01% |
 | news.da.wv | 0.4961 | 5.6% |

+## Embedding details
+In this section we should describe each wordembedding

 ## 🎓 References
 - Thomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado and Jeffrey Dean.
 2013.
 [Distributed Representations of Words and Phrasesand their Compositionality](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
 In **NeurIPS**.